DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 ## Implementation Progression

-The automated workflow spilts work into four phases, as well as a pre-processing phase.
+The automated workflow splits work into four phases, as well as a pre-processing phase.
 Modules are processed one-by-one for each phase, and when every module has completed each phase, the next phase can begin.